Combined driving: Marathon sections

 Section B includes up to eight obstacles, to be driven in sequence.
 The last designated 300 to 500 m must be driven at walk or trot, with no stopping for any reason.

 A time window – a minimum and a maximum time – is calculated for each section according to the length of the section, the average speed of the carriage and whether it is pulled by horses or ponies.
 After the walk section there is a ten-minute halt, where the horses can be cooled and watered.
 A veterinary check may follow the Transfer section to ensure that the horses are fit to continue.

-At club events, the rules may often be relaxed somewhat with, for instance, a "short marathon" which usually means only section E and (some of) the obstacles are driven.
+At club events, the rules may often be relaxed somewhat with, for instance, a "short marathon" which usually means only section B and (some of) the obstacles are driven.
 This is usually a class designed to encourage drivers of small ponies and young ponies and horses or for inexperienced and junior drivers.
 It enables newcomers to gain experience and confidence.